orangedaisy/bshowco/uses.md

 as much as I'd like to ditch the thing entirely and stick to writing the HTML and CSS from the beginning.
 Sometimes you just need that shareable picture.

+**Fall 2019 Update:** After wrestling with these tools for many months, I picked up an iPad to bolster my ideal workflow of pencil & paper &rarr; code.
+I may have to come back around to these tools at some point, but I've grown disillusioned with the idea that drawing non-functional rectangles is somehow more productive than just coding the darn things.
+To date, the browser is still king when it comes to the sort of work I have to do.

 ### Google Chrome

 I'm more invested in the Google ecosystem than any other, so I use